Children’s Issues — Particularly Custody & Child Support at the Heart of Every Legal Matter

 Consult our family law attorneys to address your top concerns

-For reliable legal guidance for children’s issues, contact Hager Divorce & Family Law online or at (910) 726-3607.
+For reliable legal guidance for children’s issues, please reach out to us.
 Our office hours are Monday through Friday, 8 a.m. to 5 p.m.
 We serve individuals and families throughout Wilmington and southeastern North Carolina.
-Call us today at (910) 726-3607 or contact us online to schedule your initial consultation for which we charge $200.00.
+You can contact us by phone at (910) 726-3607 or contact us online to schedule your initial consultation for which we charge $200.00.